Hi! I’m Eric, and it is fantastic to meet you!

 A Journey Into Motivating & Inspiring Others

-Years later, some painful life experiences brought inspiration to create two critically acclaimed award-winning films; Freak, and Narcissist.
-At no surprise, Freak is a symbolic story about a unique soul carrying emotional wounds from being bullied in childhood all the way up into adulthood and properly overcoming that.
-Narcissist concentrates on what it’s like to be romantically involved with someone with narcissistic personality disorder, a storyline loosely based from the PTSD caused from a toxic romance with a narcissist.
+As time passed, more painful life experiences inspired me to create two critically acclaimed award-winning films; “Freak” and “Narcissist.”
+To no surprise, “Freak” is a story about a unique soul carrying emotional wounds from being bullied in childhood to adulthood and properly overcoming that.
+“Narcissist” concentrates on what it’s like to be romantically involved with someone with narcissistic personality disorder, a storyline derived from experiencing PTSD from a toxic romance with a narcissist.
 From 2011–2016, I was honored to travel to several film festivals and speak to audiences worldwide.
 These in-depth discussions focused on the resonating subjects of my artistic works versus the style of filmmaking itself.
 During the “Narcissist” journey, many audience members from the narcissistic abuse recovery community attended the screenings, and several uplifting one-on-one conversations and group discussions happened.
 On the festival circuit, empathy and encouragement inspired many people.
 I was already doing some life coaching without even knowing it!

 How It All Came Together

-Indeed, everything we do and everyone we meet happens for a reason.
-While being on the festival tour in New York City, I randomly met a wonderful filmmaker and life coach who introduced me to the motto of the Southwest Institute of the Healing Arts (SWIHA); “Learn to be an instrument not an ego in the peace and healing of others.”
-This completely encouraged the joy of uplifting others bringing a fearless motivation to turn it into an actual career; therefore, as Narcissist continued lighting up silver screens worldwide, I enrolled in SWIHA’s Life Coaching Certification Program with a dedication to an intense study that required hours of client practice.
-This program demonstrated an imperative focus around a safe space client/coach relationship to help clients find answers already within themselves that bring out the appropriate clarity and awareness of moving them forward to a true path of purpose and enlightenment.
-Indeed, it’s an authentic collaborative process between the client and the coach … a process that can bring the utmost best of the present moment and guide others towards making beneficial changes in their lives.
+While touring the festivals in New York City, I met a filmmaker and life coach who introduced me to the motto of the Southwest Institute of the Healing Arts; “Learn to be an instrument, not an ego, in the peace and healing of others.”
+This statement encouraged my joy of uplifting others and inspired me to combine it all.
+Therefore, as “Narcissist” continued screening worldwide, I enrolled in the life coaching certification program dedicated to an intense study that required 100 hours of client practice.
+This program demonstrated the imperative focus of a safe space client/coach relationship to help clients find answers already within themselves.
+These answers bring out the clarity and awareness of moving clients forward to an authentic purpose and enlightenment.
+The process is a genuine, collaborative progression between the client and the coach that can guide clientele to make beneficial and empowering life changes.

 Now Your Life